 The final step in your jerky adventure is to dry those beautiful meaty morsels out.
 To do this, you have a couple of options.
 The first is to use your oven.
 Remove the racks (temporarily), line the bottom of your oven with a piece of aluminum foil to catch any drippings (we wouldn’t suggest skipping this step unless you’re also a big oven-scrubbing enthusiast), and set the temperature to around 180 degrees Fahrenheit.
 Then place your marinated strips of soon-to-be-jerky flat on the oven racks.
 It’s important to make sure none of your strips are touching, as you want air to be able to circulate easily around each piece during the drying process.

-There’s one last critical detail in the oven-drying method: you must prop the oven door open to ensure the meat dehydrates rather than cooking.
+There’s one last critical detail in the oven-drying method: you must prop the oven door open to ensure the meat dehydrates rather than cooks.
 You don’t need to leave it hanging open Hansel-and-Gretel style, just enough to keep moisture from building up inside.
 To do this, you can use a wadded-up bit of aluminum foil or even a large utensil like a spoon or spatula to hold the oven door open just a crack.
-Cook the jerky for four to six hours, or until it is tough enough to bend but not break.
+Heat the jerky for four to six hours, or until it is tough enough to bend but not break.
 This cooking time can vary depending on your choice of protein and your oven, so check the meat periodically to ensure it doesn’t get too brittle.